sdthomas91/n-g-spmu/TESTING.md

 - A contact form was used as the main mode of contact, requiring generic contact details and the option to specify a treatment they wish to discuss and a large text area to provide a description of their enquiry.
 - The form worked well, but I wanted to provide some additional usability and so provided a second column whereby the users can go directly to whatsapp, email, socials or "find us" on google maps.
+- User feedback suggested that the ommission of an email or phone number section would not allow the site owner to contact the user in the event of a form submission.
+As such, a compulsory email input was added to the form.

 #### Booking form